-As I sat down at the minimalist, sleek bar, I was promptly handed a drink menu by a young, hip bartender with an earring who immediately gave off the air of knowing his way around a bar.
-After giving me a few minutes to explore the menu, he came back and I ordered the Corpse Reviver #2, a drink I’d heard a lot about before, but hadn’t actually been able to try.
-The bartenders at Vernick definitely like to put on a bit of a show, but thankfully the cocktails are just as great as their tricks with orange peels are.
+As I sat down at the minimalist, sleek bar, I was promptly handed a drink menu by a young, hip bartender with an earring who immediately gave off the air of knowing his way around a cocktail.
+After giving me a few minutes to explore the menu, he came back and I ordered the Corpse Reviver #2, a drink I’d heard a lot about before, but had never actually been able to try.
+The bartenders at Vernick definitely seemed to like a bit of a show, but thankfully the cocktails were just as great as their tricks with orange peels were.
 This blend of gin, absinthe, curacao, lemon, and cocchi was light, satisfying, and perfect for a hot day.
-It was so good that I downed half of it before remembering to snap a quick picture of it!
+It was so good that I downed half of it before remembering to snap a quick picture!

-If there’s one thing you should know for sure by now, if I have one good drink, I’m bound to try another.
-I left my drink in the capable hands of my bartender and was presented with a tall spritzy drink made with Green Chartreuse that had distinct notes of lime and black cherry.
+If I have one good drink, I’m bound to try another.
+I left my next order in the capable hands of my bartender and was presented with a tall spritzy drink made with Green Chartreuse that had distinct notes of lime and black cherry.
 This one was just as perfectly made and had a great tartness to it, but I did prefer the more concentrated flavors of my first.
-Although I was pretty content at two, I was convinced to go for one more…and I won’t even pretend to lie and act like the bartender’s good looks and friendly disposition weren’t the reason why I ordered one more drink than I planned to.
+Although I was pretty content at two, I was convinced to go for one more…and I won’t even pretend to lie and act like the bartender’s good looks and friendly disposition weren’t the reason why I ordered more than I planned to.